ResonantHbbHgg/bbggLimits/README.md

 makeAllTrees.py -x nonres -f LT_OutDir \
 --doCatMVA --MVAHMC0 0.970 --MVAHMC1 0.600 --MVALMC0 0.985 --MVALMC1 0.600 --massNR 350 --LMLJBTC 0.55 --LMSJBTC 0.55
 ```
-You can aslo provide the locations of the flat trees if they are not the ones hardcoded in
+You can also provide the locations of the flat trees if they are not the ones hard-coded in
 the script, via `-s`, `-d`, `-b` options.
 For example, to make the trees from single H, use:
 ```
 makeAllTrees.py -x nonres -f LT_OutDir -s FlatT_SignalDir -d 0 \